amida-tech/orange-api/docs/src/medications.md

         case would be to store either `"manual"` or `"imported"` in this field for each medication, although note that no backend API validation is done of this field so any string value can be set.
+    + import_id (integer, optional)

+        Optional integer representing a unique ID for an imported medication in the imported data source (for example, the `id` field in the DRE/another FHIR API).
+If a medication with the same `import_id` value already exists, and `origin="imported"`, then the existing medication will be updated with the new info, rather than a new medication created.
     + schedule (dictionary, optional) - a schedule datum in the form described above
     + access_prime (string, optional)